 - Let others know about your light workload day.
 This can help co-workers, clients or other parties involved understand why your work schedule is different on this particular day.

 - Be flexible.
-Sometimes your light workload day may need to be a “no work day”.
-There are also exceptions when you absolutely cannot take a light workload day but this should be the exception rather than the rule.
+Sometimes your light workload day may need to be a “no work” day.
+There are also exceptions when you absolutely cannot take a light workload day, but this should be the exception rather than the rule.

 Believe it or not, we can be more productive by taking some time off from our core business functions.
 Light workload days are designed to encourage the optimal functioning of our mind and body.
 Great ideas can be born from a change of pace.
 Passions can be explored, developed or reignited.
-As ambitious business people we must be able to take time off without feeling guilty for not constantly pushing ourselves to the limit.
+As ambitious business people we must be able to take time off without feeling guilty of not constantly pushing ourselves to the limit.
 Burnout is a real and ever-present threat.
 Light workload days help to balance our passion for our jobs and allow us to also focus on ourselves.

 The truth about Google’s famous ‘20% time’ policy (Business Insider, 2015)